Give2Peer/g2p-client-android/README.md

 - [ ] Feature: ask for new credentials with email.
 - [ ] Feature: show items around as a list from closest to furthest.
 - [ ] Feature: report an offensive item.
+- [ ] Feature: display a count of available characters under the title input field
 - [ ] Translation: español.
 - [ ] Translation: français.